We are affiliated with https://allstarseniorbenefits.com

-Cremation costs an average of $1500 – $4000, as compared with a traditional burial, which averaged $8500 in 2018, according to the National Funeral Directors Association.
+Cremation cost is an average of $1500 – $4000, as compared with a traditional average funeral, which averaged $8500 in 2018, according to the National Funeral Directors Association.
 Cremation services can be provided either by a funeral home or directly through a crematory, which is usually the less expensive option.
 In addition to the cost of the actual cremation, there are some compulsory costs associated with the cremation process.
 These include payment for removing a pacemaker (when necessary), transporting the body from the place of death to the crematory, storing the body until the time of cremation, the cost of a casket or container, and the fee for processing all of the necessary paperwork.
 In most cases, the paperwork fee includes a brief memorial service for the deceased.

 There is also a range of supplemental cremation services that a family may or may not choose to pay for when it comes to cremating their loved one.
 For example, some people prefer to scatter their loved one’s remains; others prefer to keep the ashes in a cemetery or mausoleum, a choice which costs anywhere from a few hundred dollars upwards to $5000, depending on the final resting place.
 Some families wish to hold an extended memorial for their loved one which can cost anywhere from $1000 to $4000 depending on where the service is held and whether there is a viewing of the body, while others choose to forego a public farewell in favor of a private ceremony (or no ceremony at all), an option which can save the family a bit of money.